 New Market is a very small town located in the state of Alabama.
 With a population of 1,659 people and two constituent neighborhoods, New Market is the 240th largest community in Alabama.

 New Market real estate is some of the most expensive in Alabama, although New Market house values don't compare to the most expensive real estate in the U.S.

-New Market is a blue-collar town, with 39.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, New Market is a town of transportation and shipping workers, sales and office workers, and professionals.
-There are especially a lot of people living in New Market who work in office and administrative support (13.39%), maintenance occupations (8.58%), and sales jobs (7.44%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, New Market is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, New Market is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in New Market who work in office and administrative support (13.61%), sales jobs (8.65%), and healthcare (8.40%).

 Also of interest is that New Market has more people living here who work in computers and math than 95% of the places in the US.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, New Market is worth considering.

 One downside of living in New Market, however, is that residents on average have to contend with a long commute, spending on average 31.47 minutes every day commuting to work.

 As is often the case in a small town, New Market doesn't have a public transportation system that people use for their commute.